folio-org/folio-perf-test/README.md

 * Import in Jenkins as standard pipeline project

-* Adjust build parameters as needed
+* Pick a Jenkinsfile and adjust build parameters as needed